GerritCodeReview/plugins_kafka-events/src/main/resources/Documentation/build.md

 Build
 =====

-This plugin is built with Buck.
+This plugin is built with Bazel.

 Build in Gerrit tree
 --------------------